Home / Career Guides / Underwriter

 What skills are necessary for an underwriter?

-These professionals need a combination of analytical skills and attention to detail to assess risk and make informed decisions.
+These pros need a combination of analytical skills and attention to detail to assess risk and make informed decisions.
 Strong numerical and statistical skills are often required to evaluate financial data.
 They must also possess excellent judgment and decision-making skills and make complex risk assessments.

 What are the typical duties of an underwriter?